cdzombak/lychee-birb-title/README.md

-# Lychee BB Tag
+# Lychee BB Tagger

-This program processes photos and videos from a Lychee photo album, performing OCR on the bottom 20% of each image (or the first frame of each video) and updating the photo titles in the database.
+This program processes untitled photos and videos from a Lychee photo album, performing OCR on the bottom 20% of each image (or the first frame of each video) and updating the photo titles in the database.

-## Prerequisites
+## Requirements

-- Go 1.21 or later
+- Go (1.21 or later)
-- MySQL database
+- Access to the Lychee MySQL database
 - Google Cloud account with Vision API enabled
     - Google Cloud credentials file
 - ffmpeg (for video processing)

 ## Installation